Welcome to ✨ Spindle's User Documentation ✨

 }

-🔄 For Loops
+For Loops (REPEAT TIMES)

-For Loops are defined by the keyword REPEAT, followed by the number of times you want it to repeat, the keyword TIMES, and finally the code you want to be repeated
+For Loops are defined by the keyword REPEAT, followed by the number of times you want it to repeat, the keyword TIMES, and finally the code you want to be repeated.

 a <-- 5